New York City

 Sarah Durkee is Vice President of Public Education at the Corcoran Gallery of Art and College of Art + Design, a position she has held since 2009.
 Sarah has worked at the Corcoran for the past 12 years; prior to serving in her current role, she held various positions within the institution in education, public programs, and special events.
 Sarah remains continually inspired by the creative connections that are made at the Corcoran through the collaboration between artists, educators, students, curators, and visitors alike — both on site and throughout the community.
 As a native Washingtonian, Sarah is passionate about developing strong community ties and legacies through the visual arts, and is therefore thrilled to be involved with a program like ART CART: SAVING THE LEGACY in D.C.
 Sarah graduated with highest honors from Bowdoin College in 2000 earning a degree in Art History and International Relations.
 She currently resides in D.C. with her husband, two children, 165-pound dog, and two cats!

-Geoffrey Edwards (Masters candidate in Oriental Medicine - Tai Sophia Institute for the Healing Arts)
+Geoffrey Edwards (Masters candidate in Oriental Medicine)

 Geoffrey is originally from Milwaukee, WI.
 He attended undergraduate school at Jackson State University in Mississippi where he received his Bachelor of Science in Psychology with a minor in Fine Art.
 With an interest in learning how to integrate his passion for helping others with his love of the arts, he later enrolled at Mount Mary College in his hometown Milwaukee where he received his Master of Science in Art Therapy.
 It was during this time in the art therapy program that he studied abroad in Arequipa, Peru and the seeds for multi-generational community work were truly planted.
 After working several years as an art therapist with adolescents and adults in public schools, detention centers, and acute psychiatric settings in the DC Metro area, he realized that he wanted to provide his clients and their families with a more comprehensive, holistic approach to care.
 This led to Geoffrey enrolling at the Tai Sophia Institute for the Healing Arts in Laurel, MD where he is concurrently enrolled in both the Master of Acupuncture and Chinese Herbs programs.
 His goals post-graduation are to open a community health and wellness center that focuses on treatment, education, and research in complementary and alternative medicine.